hangtwenty/presswork/README.md

 ## How

-Usage _style_ note: it's tough to create the perfect recipe of inputs to get great outputs every time, unedited.
-What I do: generate repeatedly, skim-read, and copy out my favorite parts to another buffer.
+Workflow note: it's tough to create the perfect recipe of inputs, to get great unedited outputs every time.
+What I do: generate a lot, skim-read, and copy out my favorite parts to another buffer.
+Repeat.
+Revise.
- Then revise.

 ### Flask app usage